 The Society was originally formed as a result of the 1983 Centennial celebrations in Canmore.
 A group of dedicated local individuals created a display of photographs and artifacts in the old Canmore school.
-The Society had no home until 1988, when it moved into the building that now houses Tourism Canmore.
+The Society had no home until 1988, when it moved into the building that now houses Canmore Business & Tourism.
 At that time the focus was on the human heritage and history of Canmore.
 In 1998, the Geoscience Centre was added to celebrate the unique geological aspect of Canmore, and the name of the Museum was changed to reflect that addition.
 In 2004, the Museum was invited by then mayor, Glen Craig, to be a tenant in the new Town of Canmore Civic Centre.
-The Society continues to oversee the Museum’s operations and pursue its mission: to tell the stories of our mountains and our communities to you!
+The Society continues to oversee the Museum’s operations and to pursue its mission: to tell the stories of our mountains and our communities to you!

 In 2009, the Society celebrated its 25th anniversary with an exhibition of more than 100 artifacts reflecting the range of subject areas represented in the Museum’s collections, including mining and sports memorabilia, Olympic artifacts and textiles, and maps, books and photographs.
 In addition, a 25th Anniversary celebration and fundraiser was held at the NWMP Barracks.

-The Museum oversees the upkeep and operations of the 1893 North West Mounted Police Barracks, a designated Provincial Resource.
+The Museum also oversees the upkeep and operations of the 1893 North West Mounted Police Barracks, a designated Provincial Resource.
 The Barracks is the oldest purpose-built barracks in Western Canada still standing on its original site, and a mainstay of Canmore’s main street.
 It was used as the home, office and jail of local law enforcement until 1929, at which time it became a private residence.
 In 1989, the Town of Canmore took back possession, purchased the lot beside it, and partnered with the Society to oversee its restoration.
 The Barracks is open to the public and hosts a number of community events over the course of the year including Art-in-the-Park, a celebration of local and area artists and artisans.
 The Barracks is home to the Roman Piwowar Memorial Garden, now undergoing restoration, which contains both native and heritage plants and flowers.